aseprite/api/api/command/SpriteSize.md

 app.command.SpriteSize{ ui = false, scaleX = 2 }

-print(i.width) -- it will fail: ...attemp to index a nil value (global 'i')
+print(i.width) -- it will fail: ...attempt to index a nil value (global 'i')
 ```

 So, to make it works, we have to use `cel.image` instead of `i`: